ajavamind/ThinGallery/README.md

 * Download multiple files with a predefined filename suffix
 * Add slide show feature
 * Add reload images button to show new images in the folder on the server to avoid browser page reload that would clear downloaded manifest.
+* Sort image filenames with a date in descending order, most recently added first.

 Screenshots